sedenardi/sandersdenardi.com/src/pages/2019-04-17-private-ssh-tunnel-service/index.md

 After running that and navigating to the domain corresponding to the remote port you specified, you should see the result of your local machine's web server.

 Because it can be annoying to have to remember this command, and open a terminal to type it in every time, I recommend using a task bar/menu bar program that lets you run arbitrary commands at the click of a button.
-On MacOS, I use <a href="https://getbitbar.com/" target="_blank">BitBar</a> with the following script (with your own configuration details swapped out):
+On MacOS, I use [BitBar](https://getbitbar.com/) with the following script (with your own configuration details swapped out):

 ```
 #!/bin/bash